 - The Password Program Command is only capable of programming 0's. - The password is all 1's when shipped from Spansion.
-It is located in its own memory space and is accessible through the use of the Password Program and Password Read commands. - All 64-bit password combinations are valid as a password. - Once the Password is programmed and verified, the Password Mode Locking Bit must be set in order to prevent reading the password. - The Password Mode Lock Bit, once programmed, prevents reading the 64-bit password on the data bus and further password programming.
-All further program and read commands to the password region are disabled and these commands are ignored.
+It is located in its own memory space and is accessible through the use of the Password Program and Password Read commands. - All 64-bit password combinations are valid as a password. - Once the Password is programmed and verified, the Password Mode Locking Bit must be set in order to prevent reading or modification of the password. - The Password Mode Lock Bit, once programmed, prevents reading the 64-bit password on the data bus and further password programming.
+All further program and read commands to the password region are disabled (data is read as 1's) and these commands are ignored.
 There is no means to verify what the password is after the Password Protection Mode Lock Bit is programmed.
-Password verification is only allowed before selecting the Password Protection mode. - The Password Mode Lock Bit is not erasable. - The exact password must be entered in order for the unlocking function to occur.
-If the password unlock command provided password does not match the hidden internal password, the unlock operation fails in the same manner as a programming operation on a protected sector.
-The status register will return to the ready state with the Program Status Bit set to 1 indicating a failed programming operation due to a locked sector.
-In this case it is a failure to change the state of the PPB Lock bit because it is still protected by the lack of a valid password.
-The data polling status will remain active, with DQ7 set to the complement of the DQ7 bit in the last word of the password unlock command, and DQ6 toggling. - The device requires approximately 100 μs for setting the PPB Lock after the valid 64-bit password is given to the device.
+Password verification is only allowed before selecting the Password Protection mode. - The Password Mode Lock Bit is not erasable. - The exact password must be entered in order for the unlocking function to occur. - The addresses can be loaded in any order but all 4 words are required for a successful match to occur. - The Sector Addresses and Word Line Addresses are compared while the password address/data are loaded.
+If the Sector Adddress don't match than the error will be reported at the end of that write cycle.
+The status register will return to the ready state with the Program Status Bit set to 1, Program Status Register Bit set to 1, and Write Buffer Abort Status Bit set to 1 indicating a failed programming operation.
+It is a failure to change the state of the PPB Lock bit because it is still protected by the lack of a valid password.
+The data polling status will remain active, with DQ7 set to the complement of the DQ7 bit in the last word of the password unlock command, and DQ6 toggling.
+RY/BY# will remain low.

-- The Password Unlock command cannot be accepted any faster than once every 100 μs ± 20 μs.
+- The specific address and data are compared after the Program Buffer To Flash command has been given.
+If they don't match to the internal set value than the status register will return to the ready state with the Program Status Bit set to 1 and Program Status Register Bit set to 1 indicating a failed programming operation.
+It is a failure to change the state of the PPB Lock bit because it is still protected by the lack of a valid password.
+The data polling status will remain active, with DQ7 set to the complement of the DQ7 bit in the last word of the password unlock command, and DQ6 toggling.
+RY/BY# will remain low. - The device requires approximately 100 μs for setting the PPB Lock after the valid 64-bit password is given to the device. - The Password Unlock command cannot be accepted any faster than once every 100 μs ± 20 μs.
 This makes it take an unreasonably long time (58 million years) for a hacker to run through all the 64-bit combinations in an attempt to correctly match a password.
 The EA status checking methods may be used to determine when the EAC is ready to accept a new password command. - If the password is lost after setting the Password Mode Lock Bit, there is no way to clear the PPB Lock.